mfjkri/LifeHack-Chatbot/README.md

     $ python main.py
     ```

-    You may need to activate `venv` if you have set it up in the earlier steps..
+    You may need to activate `venv` if you have set it up in the earlier steps.